Credit for Prior Learning (CPL)

 Haven't been admitted to WSU?
 Click here to get started.

-Undergraduate credit may be obtained by examination through the WSU Counseling and Testing Center.
+Undergraduate credit may be obtained by examination through the Testing Services.
 CPL will not be awarded for duplication of credit or to replace course grades.
 Students should check with an academic advisor before attempting any test or other means of CPL assessment to ensure the credits will transfer.

 |AP National Exams||x|